gasteigerjo/dimenet/README.md

 by Johannes Klicpera, Janek Groß, Stephan Günnemann
 Published at ICLR 2020.

-## TensorFlow 2

-For this implementation we have migrated the original code to TensorFlow 2.
-The predictions are the same but we observe an increased runtime of 70% compared to the original TensorFlow 1 implementation, despite extensive efforts to mitigate this.
-Since GPU profiling is currently broken in TensorFlow 2.1 (see https://github.com/tensorflow/tensorboard/issues/3256), we can't investigate the issue further.
-We will have to wait until profiling is fixed or a new, faster TensorFlow version comes out.

 ## Run the code
 This repository contains a notebook for training the model (`train.ipynb`) and for generating predictions on the test set with a trained model (`predict.ipynb`).
 It also contains a script for training the model on a cluster with Sacred and [SEML](https://github.com/TUM-DAML/seml) (`train_seml.py`).
+Note that this model is not optimized for runtime.

 ## Architecture